-The terms “family friendly” and “wine country” don’t typically go together, but when a destination describes itself as “family friendly” shouldn’t it be as appealing to grown-ups as it is to kids?
+The terms “family friendly” and “wine country” don’t typically go together, but when a destination like the Santa Ynez Valley Wine Country describes itself as “family friendly” shouldn’t it be as appealing to grown-ups as it is to kids?
 This summer, parents looking for an easy-to-plan, easy-to-get-to escape that can be truly enjoyed as a family should look no further than the wine country of the Santa Ynez Valley.

 Located just two hours from LA and four hours from San Francisco, in a world-class yet intimate wine country setting, the Santa Ynez Valley offers an enriching and rejuvenating vacation experience sheltered from the noise and distractions of bigger city life.